I. Reliability Fundamentals (29 questions)

 1. Reliability block diagrams and models

-- Generate and analyze various types of block diagrams and models, including series, parallel, partial redundancy, and time-dependent.
+- Generate and analyze various types of block diagrams and models, including series, parallel, partial redundancy, time dependent, K out of N, and shared load.
 (Evaluate)

 2. Physics of failure and failure mechanisms

-- Identify various potential failure mechanisms (e.g., fracture, corrosion, memory corruption) and describe the physical process of these failures.
+- Identify various potential failure mechanisms including fracture, corrosion, memory corruption, excessive deformation, creep, and delamination, and their underlying physical processes.
 (Apply)

 3. Failure models

-- Select appropriate theoretical models (e.g., Arrhenius, S-N curve) to assess or predict failure rates.
+- Select appropriate theoretical models to assess or predict failure rates, such as Arrhenius, S-N curve, and Coffin-Manson model for temperature cyclic stress.
 (Analyze)

 4. Reliability prediction methods

-- Use various reliability prediction methods (e.g., Monte Carlo Simulation, part stress analysis, and parts count prediction) for both repairable and nonrepairable components and systems, and describe the inputs into the model.
-(Apply)
+- Explain various reliability prediction methods—including Monte Carlo Simulation, part stress analysis, parts count prediction, Markov analysis, neural networks, and machine learning—to assess both repairable and non-repairable components and systems and describe the inputs into the model.
+(Understand)

 5. Design prototyping